J D Wetherspoon (OTCMKTS:JDWPY) Hits New 12-Month High at $96.10

-J D Wetherspoon plc (OTCMKTS:JDWPY) hit a new 52-week high during trading on Monday .
-The stock traded as high as $96.10 and last traded at $96.10, with a volume of 0 shares trading hands.
+Shares of J D Wetherspoon plc (OTCMKTS:JDWPY) hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $96.10 and last traded at $96.10, with a volume of 0 shares.
 The stock had previously closed at $96.10.

-Separately, Zacks Investment Research upgraded shares of J D Wetherspoon from a “sell” rating to a “hold” rating in a report on Wednesday, April 14th.
+Separately, Zacks Investment Research raised shares of J D Wetherspoon from a “sell” rating to a “hold” rating in a research report on Wednesday, April 14th.

 J D Wetherspoon plc owns and operates pubs and hotels in the United Kingdom and the Republic of Ireland.
 It operates 875 pubs and 58 hotels.
 The company was founded in 1979 and is based in Watford, the United Kingdom.